unisonweb/unisonweb-org/src/data/docs/documentation.md

 As you can see, you can intermix your numbered and bullet pointed lists as you please and nest lists arbitrarily.

 ### Links
-Hyperlinking is supported to external urls, but you can also link to other relevant parts of your codebase via term or type linking.
-When we wrote `some text which looks [like this.]({type MyType})` we created a named type link.
-Similarly, we might have created a named *term* link with the same format: `I am a [term link]({myTermHere})`.
+Hyperlinking is supported to external urls, but you can also link to other relevant parts of your codebase via term or type linking in docs blocks.
+If we were to write `some text which looks [like this.]({type MyType})` we are creating a named type link.
+Similarly, we might created a named *term* link with the same format: `I am a [term link]({myTermHere})`.
 Alternatively, if naming our link isn't important to our doc's flow, we can simply embed a type or term link `by writing a term link like so: {someTerm} or a type link like this: {type SomeType}`.
 Using term and type links within a doc is a handy way to link to other documents.
-In our example above, a user might use the click-through capabilities in an interactive renderer of the docs to understand the relationship between code components or learn more through relevant urls.
+A user might then use the click-through capabilities in an interactive renderer of the docs to understand the relationship between code components or learn more through relevant urls.

 # Suggested conventions